-We are a party to collective bargaining agreements which as of June 30, 2008 cover approximately 40% of our employees (all of whom work in our petroleum business) with the Metal Trades Union and the United Steelworkers of America.
-The collective bargaining agreements expire in March 2009.
+We are a party to collective bargaining agreements which as of September 30, 2008 covered approximately 39% of our employees (all of whom work in our petroleum business) with the six unions of the Metal Trades Department of the AFL-CIO ("Metal Trades Unions") and the United Steelworkers of America.
+A new agreement was recently reached with the Metal Trade Union effective August 31, 2008.
+The new agreement will expire in March 2013.
+No substantial changes were made to the agreement.
+The agreements with the United Steelworkers of America are scheduled to expire in March 2009.